rugfactory/basic_fungible_token/README.md

-# fungible_token
+# basic fungible_token

-a fungible token for rugfactory with a few extra methods
+a basic fungible token for rugfactory

-rugfactory extra methods
-- rugfactory_token_delete
-- rugfactory_owner_check

 ---